-- 3. Regional magazines must comply with the payment obligations, as set forth in the license agreement with RI. - 4.
-Recognizing that Rotarians must subscribe to either Rotary magazine or one of the regional magazines (RI Bylaws section 21.020.), licensed magazines are required to bill separately for the regional magazine subscription, making clear that any other services or products they offer are optional, and because these other services and/or products are not covered by the terms of the license agreement with RI. - 5.
-Pursuant to Article 21.020.1. of the RI Bylaws, licensed regional magazines shall be responsible for establishing a mechanism for billing and collection of subscription fees.
+- 1. Regional magazines must comply with RI's report filing requirements, as set forth in the license agreement with RI. - 2.
+Regional magazines must adhere to RI Board guidelines for reproduction and use of the Rotary Marks. - 3.
+Regional magazines must comply with the payment obligations, as set forth in the license agreement with RI. - 4.
+Recognizing that Rotarians must subscribe to either Rotary magazine or one of the regional magazines (RI Bylaws section 21.020.), licensed magazines are required to bill separately for the regional magazine subscription, making clear that any other services or products they offer are optional, and because these other services and/or products are not covered by the terms of the license agreement with RI.

+- 5. Pursuant to Article 21.020.1. of the RI Bylaws, licensed regional magazines shall be responsible for establishing a mechanism for billing and collection of subscription fees.
 RI recognizes that this sometimes involves the cooperation of the local clubs and districts. - 6.
 Further to Article 21.020.2. of the RI Bylaws, revenue received by the licensed magazines shall be applied to the publication and improvement of the magazines and any other licensed communications vehicles, wherever possible, and in accordance with the terms of the license agreement with RI. - 7.
-Regional magazines must submit the following information to RI: - i) A detailed content summary and Table of Contents in English of each issue, plus at least three copies of each issue immediately upon publication; - ii) a list of advisory board members, including each member's name, title (if any), and length of term, and an annual schedule of advisory board meetings; - iii) basic circulation information, including the number of paid and complimentary subscriptions and the annual subscription cost; - iv) verification that standard circulation requirements (two or more Rotary districts or at least two Rotary countries) are being met; - v) verification of publication frequency (at least six times per year); - vi) a current magazine editorial calendar and a projection of any major changes or planned improvements for the licensed period; - vii) a report of advertising policy and rates; - viii) a financial stability letter, signed by the chair of the regional magazine advisory board.
-The statement will verify that the regional magazine is financially viable and in a position to maintain publication. - ix) Regional magazines shall also submit profit and loss statements and other financial documents that illustrate financial solvency and revenues and expenses, as set forth in the license agreement with RI.
-Regional World Magazine Publications shall provide audited financial statements to RI on an annual basis and publish same to their subscribers annually.

-8. Failure to comply with the terms of the license agreement with RI will result in probation and/or termination, at RI's discretion, in accordance with the terms of the license agreement with RI.
-(January 2020 Mtg., Bd.
+Regional magazines must submit the following information to RI: - a.
+A detailed content summary and Table of Contents in English of each issue, plus at least three copies of each issue immediately upon publication; - b. a list of advisory board members, including each member's name, title (if any), and length of term, and an annual schedule of advisory board meetings; - c. basic circulation information, including the number of paid and complimentary subscriptions and the annual subscription cost; - d. verification that standard circulation requirements (two or more Rotary districts or at least two Rotary countries) are being met; - e. verification of publication frequency (at least six times per year); - f. a current magazine editorial calendar and a projection of any major changes or planned improvements for the licensed period; - g. a report of advertising policy and rates; - h. a financial stability letter, signed by the chair of the regional magazine advisory board.
+The statement will verify that the regional magazine is financially viable and in a position to maintain publication. - i.
+Regional magazines shall also submit profit and loss statements and other financial documents that illustrate financial solvency and revenues and expenses, as set forth in the license agreement with RI.
+Regional World Magazine Publications shall provide audited financial statements to RI on an annual basis and publish same to their subscribers annually. - 8.
+Failure to comply with the terms of the license agreement with RI will result in probation and/or termination, at RI's discretion, in accordance with the terms of the license agreement with RI.

+Amended by February 2002 Mtg., Bd.
 Dec.
-110)

-Source: February 1999 Mtg., Bd.
-Dec.
-259; Amended by February 2002 Mtg., Bd.
-Dec.
 217; November 2004 Mtg., Bd.
 Dec.
 140; November 2005 Mtg., Bd.
 Dec.
 109; January 2009 Mtg., Bd.
 Dec.
 193; June 2010 Mtg., Bd.
 Dec.
+182; November

-182; November 2010 Mtg., Bd.
+2010 Mtg., Bd.
 Dec.
 100; January 2011 Mtg., Bd.
 Dec.
 117; May 2011 Mtg., Bd.
 Dec.
 247; September 2011 Mtg., Bd.
 Dec.
 34; May 2014 Mtg., Bd.
 Dec.
 163; May 2015 Mtg., Bd.
 Dec.
 195; April 2018 Mtg., Bd.
 Dec.
 164; October 2018 Mtg., Bd.
 Dec.
 68; January 2020 Mtg., Bd.
 Dec.
 110